jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 ### ~hint
 **Teacher Note**
 ## Discuss with students
-The join block is used to coerce a number into a sting.
-JavaScript needs to have strings for "splash" or "show long text" so we use join in this case.
+The join block is used to **coerce** a number into a sting   JavaScript needs to have strings for "splash" or "show long text" so we use join in this case.
 Then splash  knows that we are displaying the string representation of our `answer` variable.

 If only displaying a number we use an empty string in the join
 ```blocks